cocktailpeanut/dalai/docs/README.md

 #### 2. Non node.js (socket.io)

-To make use of this in a browser or any other language, you can use thie socket.io API.
+To make use of this in a browser or any other language, you can use this socket.io API.

 ##### Step 1. start a server